Domino4Wine/domino4wine-Vagrant-SikuliX/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 To ease deployment, we have a few handy scripts that will utlize a package manager for each OS to get the pre-requisite software for your host OS.
+This is NOT required, this is to help you ensure you have all the applications that are neccessary to run this VM.

 #### Windows
 Powershell has a package manager named Chocalatey which is very similar to SNAP, YUM, or other Package manager, We will utilize that to quickly install Virtualbox, Vagrant and Git.